arvigeus/AZ-204/Topics/Event Grid.md

 #### Retry schedule

 Event Grid handles errors during event delivery by deciding based on the error type whether to retry, dead-letter (only if enabled), or drop the event.
 Timeout is 30 sec, then event is rescheduled for retry (exponentially).
 Retries may be skipped or delayed (up to several hours) for consistently unhealthy endpoints (**delayed delivery**).
 If the endpoint responds within 3 minutes, Event Grid tries to remove the event from the retry queue.
-Duplicates may occur due to how things work.
+Because of this, duplicates may occur.

 | Endpoint Type   | Error Codes with no retries (immediate dead-lettering)                                        |
 | --------------- | --------------------------------------------------------------------------------------------- |